 “Yes, sir,” Fred replied, giving him a mock salute.

 Will heaved a sigh of relief as the cab turned a corner out of sight.
 His job as best man was at an end.
 He decided to walk home and bought an evening newspaper on the way.
-Over a pot of tea at the kitchen table, he read it from cover to cover.
-The newspaper contained articles and commentaries on continuing agitation between tenant farmers and landlords in the west of Ireland, and on the Land League, who aimed to protect the tenant farmers from being evicted by their landlords and get reductions in their rents.
+Sitting down at the kitchen table, he read it from cover to cover.
+The newspaper contained articles and commentaries on continuing agitation between tenant farmers and landlords in the west of Ireland, and on the Land League, who aimed to protect the tenant farmers from being evicted by their landlords and obtain reductions in their rents.
 But it was one tiny paragraph which caught Will’s eye and held his attention.
 The paragraph mentioned a woman who had committed suicide by drowning after jumping into the River Liffey at George’s Quay opposite the Customs House that morning.
 The body had not been recovered and was presumed to have been carried out to sea on the tide.

 Low in spirits, as he was, he couldn’t imagine ever being unhappy enough to jump into the Liffey.
 He closed the newspaper and went upstairs to change out of his hired clothes.